Jashepp/customElements-mixinPropertiesAttributes/README.md

 | `newValue` | The new value. |
 | `oldValue` | The old value. |

-All events fired when the `notify` option is specified, will have the above properties set on the event.`detail` object.

 ### Mixin Configuration

 Upon construction, an optional options object can be passed to `super()` to configure this mixin.